HL7/fhir-registry-protocols-ig/input/pagecontent/transaction-RRSD.md

+### Scope
+Retrieve Registry Submission Data (RRSD)
 This section describes the RRSD of this guide.
 This transaction is used by the Registry Submitter and Registry Submission Data Source actors.
-### Scope
-Search for and Retrieve Registry Submission Data

 ### Actors Roles